jjgomezg17/PESTEL-Driven-Investment-Insights/README.md

 #### 11. Categorize the news and calculate an overall health score for each aspect of PESTEL for each industry and each country.
 #### 12. Send the output of the data processing in python to the database to be compiled in Tableu.
 #### 13. Use Tableau to display the results in graphs and a matrix that shows the industries by country with the score obtained in each aspect of the PESTEL and a general score.

-## Communication Protocols:

-#### The communication between the various components of the project likely involves API calls, such as the Bing Search V7 API, to retrieve and process data from various sources.
-The data is then processed using Python programming language, and the results are visualized using Tableau.

-#### As the sole member of this project, I will communicate with myself through a project management tool (e.g., Trello) to keep track of tasks, deadlines, and progress.
-I will also maintain a daily log to record my thoughts, observations, and insights as I work on the project.

-#### As the only person working on this project, I have established communication protocols with myself to ensure that I can complete the project on time.
-I have set goals and deadlines for each phase of the project and I have been tracking my progress regularly.
-Whenever I face any challenges or have questions, I document them and find solutions by conducting research and consulting relevant resources.
-Additionally, I prioritize my tasks based on their urgency and importance and I make sure to take breaks and maintain a healthy work-life balance to avoid burnout.
-Through these protocols, I am confident that I can successfully complete the project within the given timeframe.

 ## Conclusion: